-- a process evaluation; formative evaluation is a related term also found in the literature.
-(See "Local Evaluation Plan" within the Data Collection, Reporting and Evaluation Requirements section, page 17.) - (3) Finally, applicants must address their plans for outcome evaluation (e.g., how they will assess what happened as a result of the intervention and whether it produced its intended benefits).
-(See "Final Local Evaluation" within the Data Collection, Reporting and Evaluation Requirements section, page 17.)
+- (2) Applicants must also describe how they will track operations to assess whether an intervention is being carried out as intended.
+This task is often referred to as a process evaluation; formative evaluation is a related term also found in the literature.
+(See "Local Evaluation Plan" within the Data Collection, Reporting and Evaluation Requirements section, page 20.) - (3) Finally, applicants must address their plans for outcome evaluation (e.g., how they will assess what happened as a result of the intervention and whether it produced its intended benefits).
+(See "Final Local Evaluation" within the Data Collection, Reporting and Evaluation Requirements section, page 20.)